Taking your pet to Australia

 All pets must be implanted with a 15-digit ISO compliant microchip.

-All pets entering Australia must be vaccinated against rabies.
+All pets entering Australia must be vaccinated against Rabies to begin the export process.

 If you'd like to reduce your pet's quarantine from 30 days to 10 day, an additional ID check by an OV66 Authorised Vets will be required.

-After a favourable blood test, a declaration (RNATT Declaration) is completed to verify the results before your pet's permit can be applied for.
+After a favourable blood test, a declaration (RNATT Declaration) is completed to verify the results before your pet's import permit can be applied for, which takes around 4 weeks to be approved.

 Once the permit is approved, we can request a booking at the government-run quarantine facility in Melbourne.
-This will be 10 days for returning or ID checked pets.
+This will be 10 days for returning or ID checked pets, or 30 days for other pets.

-Within 45 days of departure, additional blood tests and treatments are required to comply with the export conditions.
+Within 45 days of departure, additional blood tests (Dogs Only) and parasite treatments are required to comply with the export conditions.

 The Export Health Certificate will be completed within five days of departure, which will be the final official step required to allow your pet to travel.